minhnhuynh/bigbang/README.md

    kubectl apply -f bigbang.yaml

    # Watch deployment
+   # NOTE: The Kustomization resource may fail at first with an error about the istio-system namespace.
+This is normal since the Helm Release for istio will create that namespace and it has not run yet.
+This should resolve itself within a few minutes
    watch kubectl get gitrepositories,kustomizations,hr,po -A

    # Test deployment by opening a browser to "kiali.bigbang.dev" to get to the Kiali application deployed by Istio.